milton-alvarenga/goreactivehtml/README.md

 The best of Javascript, css and HTML transparented integrated on Go, with less code and more reactive results.

 Focus on GoReactiveHTML code and Go.
+And let's make web development extremly productive and simple again.

 ## Goal
 Project for an extended version of HTML with native Go Language integration.
 HTML in a GOThonic way